-Our shareholders rely on the integrity of our financial statements.
+Our investors and other stakeholders rely on the integrity of our financial statements.
 These documents are the foundation of our public disclosures and filings.
 They must provide an accurate view of our Company's business, earnings and financial condition.
 If you're responsible for preparing public financial disclosures or providing information for those disclosures or reports, you must ensure that the information we report or that you provide is accurate, complete and timely.